Salt Lake City

 Liberty Park Trail

 Built in 1882, Liberty Park is a favorite within Salt Lake City.
 Each year thousands enjoy the park’s numerous activities and accommodations.
 Ringing the park is a 1.5-mile, paved multi-use trail, and a parallel wood chip jogging path.
 To prevent user conflicts, travel on the path is counter-clockwise around the park.
-Bicycle/pedestrian crossing signals at both ends of the park connect to the 600 East Neighborhood Byway.
+Bicycle and pedestrian crossing signals at both ends of the park connect to the 600 East Neighborhood Byway.

 City Creek Canyon / Memory Grove